nanos-world/docs/scripting/static_classes/Package.rst

     - Includes other Package in this Package

   * -
+    -
+    - SetPersistentData(:term:`string` key, any Value)
+    - Sets a Persistent Value which will be saved to Disk

+  * -
     - :term:`table`\<:term:`string`\>
     - GetFiles(:term:`string` path_filter = "", :term:`string` extension_filter = "")
     - Gets a list of all files in this package, optionally with filters